Our Weight Loss Procedures

 The balloon is kept in place for up to six months.
 During those months, patients often see much of their weight loss.
-The balloon is put into place, and then you will be given a team of experts who design an exercise and diet program and then coach you through it.
+The balloon is put into place, and then Madison Surgical Associates will give you a team of experts who design an exercise and diet program and then coach you through it.

 If the balloon were to stay in the stomach for more than the six months allowed, you could have complications.
-These include potentially fatal bowel instruction.
+These include potentially fatal bowel obstruction.

 Just as it is installed without surgery, it is removed that way as well.
 The six months after it is removed is an excellent time to keep losing and continuing with your coaching.